theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 # 📊Analyze Revenue Phone Sales Store|Big Querry, SQL
 ## 📑I. Introduction
 ### 📖 What is this project about?
-Phone Store want to grasp information about order volume, customer preferences, revenue and shopping behavior insight.
-This project contains an Phone and Accessories Sales from a Phone Store that utilize SQL on Google BigQuery.
-In this project focus on analyzing overview of sale and finding insight from this questions.
+- Phone Store want to grasp information about order volume, customer preferences, revenue and shopping behavior insight.
+- This project contains an Phone and Accessories Sales from a Phone Store that utilize SQL on Google BigQuery.
+- Focus on analyzing overview of sale and finding insight from this questions.

 <details>
 <summary>❓Business question:</summary>